COVID vaccination in Germany – a logistical challenge | DW | 17.12.2020

 This announcement followed a meeting between Health Minister Jens Spahn and health officials from Germany's 16 states.

-Exhibition halls, concert halls, supermarket storage facilities, hotels, former refugee centers are among the 440 locations across the country, where vaccinations will be administered.
+Exhibition halls, concert halls, supermarket storage facilities, hotels and former refugee centers are among the 440 locations across the country where vaccinations will be administered.
 Indoor playgrounds and youth hostels are still to be made available.

-The German vaccine commission has drawn up a list of priorities detailing who gets the vaccine when: Starting off with the elderly, patients with serious health conditions, and medical staff.
+The German vaccine commission has drawn up a list of priorities detailing who gets the vaccine : First in line, the elderly, patients with serious health conditions and medical staff.
 That's a total of 8 million people.

-Next in line are people working in vital areas such as teachers or engineering staff in power plants.
+Next are vital workers such as teachers or engineering staff in power plants.

-The vaccine must be stored at very low temperatures of -70 degrees Celsius, for which special equipment is needed.
+The vaccine must be stored at very low temperatures (-70 degrees Celsius), for which special equipment is needed.
 And defrosting exactly the right amount will require careful calculation.

 Medical teams will be dispatched to care homes to administer the vaccine to those who are not mobile enough to make their way to a vaccination center.

-Inside the center it will require the careful organization to run patients through the initial registration to the information session with a doctor, then the administration of the actual vaccine, and finally a room where they are monitored for fifteen minutes for possible allergic reactions.
-The centers need to observe rules for wearing masks and social distancing.
+Inside the center careful organization will be required to get patients from initial registration to an information session with a doctor, then to the administration of the actual vaccine and finally to a room where they are monitored for fifteen minutes for possible allergic reactions.
+The centers need to observe rules for wearing protective equipment as well as social distancing measures.

 After a few weeks, the patients need to go through the entire procedure again for the administration of the second dose.

-Tens of thousands of doctors and nurses have volunteered.
-Still, some regions are still lacking medical personnel for the administration of the vaccine.
+Tens of thousands of doctors and nurses have volunteered but some regions still lack medical personnel to administer the vaccine.

-Each state has its own plans: Bavaria is planning to have 99 vaccination centers with a capacity to vaccinate 30,000 people per day.
+Each state has its own plans: Bavaria, for instance, aims to have 99 vaccination centers with a capacity to vaccinate 30,000 people per day.

 Interpreters and security staff will also be required.
 "It is completely unrealistic to assume that the Berlin police has the capacity to guard the six vaccination centers around the clock," warns Berlin police union press spokesman Benjamin Jendro.
 Private security firms will have to take over, he suggests.